PC components buying guide

 • Clock speed: Higher clock speeds indicate faster RAM performance.

 • Compatibility: Ensure your motherboard supports the RAM generation you choose.
-For example, an everyday PC might perform well with 8GB of DDR4 RAM, while a gaming PC may require 16GB or more.
+For everyday tasks, a PC might perform well with 8GB of DDR4 RAM, while a gaming PC may need 16GB or more.

 When upgrading or installing RAM, it is usually done with matching pairs of DRAM sticks for optimal performance.